Is ADHD or Lyme Disease? When Symptoms Appear Suddenly in Children

 How Lyme Disease Can Mimic ADHD

-Lyme disease can produce attention deficits, impulsivity, poor working memory, and difficulty completing tasks—symptoms commonly used to diagnose ADHD.
+Lyme disease can produce attention deficits, impulsivity, poor working memory, and difficulty completing tasks—symptoms commonly associated with ADHD.

 When Borrelia burgdorferi affects the central nervous system, neuroinflammation may disrupt cognitive processing and attention.